chrisadkin-zz/StresSQL/README.md

 #Overview

-This project will build on all versions of SQL Server from 2014 onwards, the aim of this code is to provide a test harness which code me used to execute up to 2 different user supplied stored procedures and specify a starting thread count and an end count, the harness will then execute the user supplied code for each thread count between the start and end thread count boundaries supplied.
-The harness will gather the following statistics for each execution:
+	This  visual  studuio project  will build on  all  versions   of SQL  Server  from  2014 onwards, its  aim is to  provide a  test harness which can  be  used to execute up  to 2 different  user supplied stored  procedures  concurrently using thread counts  specified by a user supplied lower and upper boundaries.

+	The following statistics are gathered for each execution:

 - Start and end times
 - Throughput in transactions per second